Healthcare and Wellness Spending Accounts have been gaining popularity in recent years because of the flexibility that these plans provide.

 Another key aspect to consider is a Stop-Loss insurance when it comes to healthcare and dentalcare expenses.
 It is possible to implement an insured element that only covers catastrophic claims such as ambulance, hospital, large medical equipment, and travel insurance.

 The good news is that the cost of stop loss insurance is minimal.
 Another option is to include coverage for prescription drugs in the insured component of your plan.
 This does increase the cost of the insured element, but is a nice option to have given the risky nature of prescription drug coverage.
 For example, with biologic drug prescriptions, the cost can run in the thousands of dollars per year.
-More info on biologics and prescription drug trends is available in our recent blog here.

 A stand-alone HSA with an insured prescription drug component is not a plan that is widely available with carriers.
 Should this interest you, please contact us for further information.